amastikbay/amastikbay/README.md

   - Management

 - 💡 **Goals**:
-  - Contribute to society in analytics in the CIS region and beyond.
+  - Contribute to a society in the CIS region and beyond.
   - Create a value in **Football industry** and beyond.

 ---